Crockpot Christmas Candy

 - Portion the candies.
 Using a tablespoon or small cookie scoop, drop 2-tablespoon portions of the mixture onto the prepared baking sheets.
 Space each candy about ½ inch apart to prevent sticking.

 - Decorate with sprinkles.
-While the candies are still wet, sprinkle them generously with red, white, and green holiday sprinkles for a festive touch.
+While the candies are still wet, sprinkle them generously with red, white, and green holiday sprinkles.

 - Set the candies.
 Place the baking sheets in the refrigerator for at least 1 hour or until the candies are completely set and firm to the touch.